lucasfth/osc-exam/README.md

 First I made the objectdump file and tried to look and the different functions.
 I quickly identified the function `explode_bomb` and each of the different phases.
-Then I ran `gdb` and ensured to set a breakpoint on `explode_bomb` and `phase_4`.
+Then I ran `gdb` and ensured to set a breakpoint on `explode_bomb` and `phase_3`.
-Then when I got to input the string for phase 4 I gave a random string initially and I could then run disas.
+Then when I got to input the string for phase 3 I gave a random string initially and I could then run disas.\

-Whenever running gdb I always ensured to set breakpoints on `explode_bomb` and the phase I wanted to defuse which specifically was `phase_4` in this case.
+I then went down to `__isoc99_sscanf@plt` with the `nexti`.
+When I then ran `x/10c $rsi` and `x/s $rsi` I could see that the input needed was probably two integers.
+I then started over again and gave the inputs `2` and `10`.
+This proved to be quite a lucky choice since at `0x00005555555566e9` and `0x00005555555566ec` it compares the number of values stored at $eax which was 2 and then if 1 was less or equal to that it would jump to the bomb.
+Then the two next operations check if my first value is 7 or above.
+If it is then it will jump to the bomb.
+Then on `0x0000555555556739` and `0x000055555555673d` it checks if five is greater than my first value, and if so it jumps to a bomb.
+Then I checked what was on $eax before instruction `0x000055555555673f`.
+It was 390.
+Which means that if the first value is two then the second value has to be 390.
+But due to how operations `0x0000555555556706` and `0x0000555555556709` work the second value will be another value based on the first value.\
+The possible solutions are:

+* 1 334
+* 2 390
+* 3 -553
+* 4 0
+* 5 -553

+This was figured out by using `disas`, `i r` and `ni` a lot.

 #### part b - asmlab

+In phase two I checked out the gadgets in r_target.
+I ended up identifying a call to 58 which pops from the top of the stack to $rax.

 ### prflab